Dewansh-dp/Media-Flow/Readme.md

 -  we take data(username, avatar, etc...) from the params specially while fetching details of the channel because usually we have the channel link available to route to the user channel

 -  whenever using mongoDB aggregation use '$' when referring to the field and use "$$" when referring to the variable

 -  It is mandatory to handle incoming files using multer when sending form-data, if not done then the body will always be empty

 -  When a file is inside a folder of cloudinary the public id becomes "Folder_name/Public_Id"

 -  It is mandtory to pass resource_type when deleting a file other than image from the cloudinary

+-  Pagination is applied only on the aggregation pipeline not on the result document of the aggregation

 ---

 ```javascript